Pet-Series/Pet-Mk-VIII/README.md

 Using Analog/Digital Converter ADS1115 via I2C (3 of 4 channels in use)<br>
 - 3 directions joystick with each a 10K potentiometer.

-For more information see https://github.com/Pet-Series/pet_ros2_joystick_pkg
+For more information see repo https://github.com/Pet-Series/pet_ros2_joystick_pkg
 <table>
     <tr>
       <td>Wiring diagram<br><img src="./doc/pet_ros2_joystick_wiring.png" height="350px"></td>